someth2say/flamel-container/README.md

 # Containerized Flamel for Building Red Hat Training Books and Slides

+### 2020-03-17 UPDATE

+Updated the --check option to check the IG branding package also.

+Added a CAVEATS heading to this README file.

 ### 2020-02-11 UPDATE

 Prebuilt image tag 0.3 (and 0.3-5) updated with flamel 2.1.19-1, redhat-training-xsl 1.1.18-1, and 1.2.3-1.